 I liked the show, but for someone pretty well-versed in viet cuisine, not much of it seemed very bizarre.
 And in general, I wish he would take more time learning to pronounce things.
 The way he said 'Pho' was ridiculous and not even close.
 And in Spanish speaking countries he always says 'mucho gracias' instead of 'muchas gracias'.
 How hard is it to learn to say thanks properly in Spanish?

 I love Bourdain too (and more) but he rarely even tries to describe the food.
-He just says "that's good" "that's great" all the time.
-I like how Zimmern at least tries to describe the flavors and textures clearly.
+He just says "that's good" "t

 Interesting: "undercooked chao", "Italian chao."